 Now if you happen to be in Venice, make sure you pay attention to their street signs too. 🙂

 As discussed above, public parking and parking lots will be designated with the “P” sign.
 These areas are paid parking and the parking spots will be designated with blue paint, as in the photo below.
 If you find white parking spots, those are free.
-The yellow is parking only for residence of the area.
+The yellow is parking only for residents of the area.
 When you have to pay for parking, typically there will be a meter nearby. (photo below) Head on over to the parcometro (love that word), pay the meter for the amount of time you wish to park, then put the ticket on your dash reflecting your time.
 If you don’t see the meter, likely there will be a store or cafe’ nearby where you buy a scratch card.
 The scratch card is a bit confusing and usually the store attended will help you complete it, the instructions are on the card and in English.

 You might also see the “P” with a little timer below it.
 This means parking is free, but you have to set the time you arrive using the little disk found on your front windshield.
 You set the time you leave the car and have one hour from that time to make it back to the car.
 The parking lines will be painted white since this parking is free.